-Read more about The Prince Restaurant on their Facebook page here.
+Read more about The Prince Restaurant on their Facebook page.

 We walked back to the main street of Wilshire and down one street to 6th Avenue. *Tip: Take a look around the buildings as you walk and you may see the MBC building located here in Los Angeles.

 It was only a little past five p.m. and the plaza was already busy with people. *Fun fact: The Historic Chapman Plaza is one of the first places to have a drive-in for cars in the Western United States.
-For more information on Chapman Plaza check out Los Angeles Conservancy page here.
+For more information visit Chapman Plaza on the Los Angeles Conservancy page.

 Address: 3451 W. 6th Street., Los Angeles, CA 90020